Whether your goal is to get bigger and stronger or improve power and explosiveness for sports, you want to see progress — and pronto.

 6. Allow time for recovery

 Muscles grow between workouts, not during them, so make recovery a priority.
 In practice, that means eating healthier, consuming more protein, and not overtraining.
-Take at least one to two days off per week to allow your muscles to fully recover.
+Take at least 1 to 2 days off per week to allow your muscles to fully recover.

-Your move: Take at least one to two days off per week to allow your muscles to fully recover, and maximize the effectiveness of your downtime by doing light cross training (e.g. hiking, cycling) or activities like foam rolling and yoga.
+Your move: Take at least 1 to 2 days off per week to allow your muscles to fully recover, and maximize the effectiveness of your downtime by doing light cross training (e.g., hiking, cycling) or activities like foam rolling and yoga.

 If you are patient, focused, and consistent with your workouts and recovery, you will see results.